diegogit94/the-coder-grave/README.md

 >- To execute the schedule task (SONDA), execute the follow command **php artisan schedule:run**
 >- If you want to execute the cronjob instantly, then, execute php **artisan placetopay:cron**

-And that’s all, hope you like <3.
+And that’s all, hope you like it <3.